sweetibs/brandonsweeting.com/content/project/linear-algebra/index.md

 ---
 title: MATH 237 - Introduction to Linear Algebra
 summary: Fundamentals of linear algebra and matrix theory are covered.
 Topics include vectors in Euclidean spaces, solving systems of linear equations, matrix algebra, inverses, determinants, eigenvalues, and eigenvectors.
 Also vector spaces and the basic notions of span, subspace, linear independence, basis, dimension, linear transformation, kernel and range are considered.
-Computing proficiency is required for a passing grade in this course.
 tags:
   - Demo
 date: "2016-04-27T00:00:00Z"